 Current Hours: Dining, Wednesday-Sunday, 11 a.m. to 4 p.m., Wine Service Wednesday-Sunday 11 a.m. to 5 p.m.

 Upper Shirley Vineyards is offering food and beverage services at its 14,000 sq. ft. property above the James River.
 A gourmet Fall Picnic Menu from Chef Carlisle Bannister is available, in addition to wine bottle, glass service and tasting kits.
 Premium selections include French wines like Merlot, Petit Verdot and Viognier.
-Seating is available on a first-come, first-serve basis only in the tasting room and outdoor space.
+Seating is available for fine Virginia wine is on a first-come, first-serve basis only in the tasting room and outdoor space.
 Located about halfway between Richmond and Williamsburg, Upper Shirley Vineyards also features live music on selected dates.
 Established in 2013, Upper Shirley Vineyards is owned and operated by Tayloe and Suzy Dameron.

 5800 Wessex Hundred